- Yield : About 40

 Add the flour mixing until well combined.

-Cover bowl with plastic wrap and chill dough at 1 to 2 hours.
+Cover bowl with plastic wrap and chill dough 1 to 2 hours or overnight.

 Preheat oven to 300°F (150°C).
-Light coat three 12x18 baking sheets nonstick spray or line with parchment paper.
+Lightly coat three 12x18 baking sheets with nonstick spray or line with parchment paper.

 Shape dough into 1-inch (2.5 cm) balls and place about 2-inches apart on baking sheets.
 Press thumb into each cookie about a 1/4 inch to form an indentation.